tarlepp/ash_worksi_web_test_client_remote_addr_issue/README.md

 # What is this?

-Someone didn't get `REMOTE_ADDR` working with Symfony `WebTestCase`, so I created this simple repository to demonstrate that is can be done.
+Someone didn't get `$_SERVER['REMOTE_ADDR']` working with Symfony `WebTestCase`, so I created this simple repository to demonstrate that is can be done.

 ## How to test this?